misasa/tepra/README.md

 # tepra

-Provide utilities for KING JIM's Tepra
+Print QR-code to King Jim's Tepra via command line or REST interface

 # Description

-Provide utilities for KING JIM's Tepra.
 Print QR-code to King Jim's Tepra via command line or REST interface.
+The program works as label-print server.
+When the program is launched without argument, it runs as web server.

 # Dependency